R-Owino/alx-system_engineering-devops/README.md

-This repository contains the magic that is :rainbow:DevOps:rainbow:
+This repository contains the magic that is 🌈 DevOps🌈